danielnathaniel/Profile.Resume/README.md

 Hello there! :smile:	:wave:

 My Name is Daniel Yaghoobian and I am a full stack software developer.
 I have been interested in technology from early childhood and have attended General Assembly's full stack program.
-In addition to my fascination with technology, my knowledge extends to finance where I started banking at the age of 17 and managed all credit for a online lending platform.
+My knowledge also extends to finance where I started banking at the age of 17 and moved on to manage all credit for an online lending platform.
+I have a proven track record with successfully assessing risk in banking.
+My agressive pursuit of software development stems from my passion about technology being essential to the quality of life for humanity and providing protection from cyber warfare.